• Skip to Content

 In-Progress Grades (IP)

-Reserved for courses in which it is expected that the assigned work will require more that one semester to be completed, but the course itself will meet for only one semester, such as graduate seminar courses.
+This is a rare grade type, and is typically reserved for courses in which it is expected that the assigned work will require more than one semester to be completed, but the course itself will meet for only one semester.

 Dropping a course with an IP grade is permissible only with the approval of the instructor, and the Dean’s Office.